convo-lang/convo-lang/packages/convo-lang-tools/README.md

     // EnvParams can optionally be used to load configuration variables from process.env reg.addParams(new EnvParams());

-    // Registers the AiComplete module that is used to relay messages to LLMs reg.use(aiCompleteConvoModule);

-    // Registers the OpenAI module that will relay messages to OpenAI reg.use(openAiModule);
+    // Converts and relays message to OpenAI reg.use(openaiConvoModule);

     // aiCompleteLambdaModule can be used to relay messages to a lambda function for use in the browser
     //reg.use(aiCompleteLambdaModule);